Kaiser-Yang/vimwiki/programming/makeLearning.md

 ```

 ### Target Variables
-You can set variable only valid for the specified target
+You can set variables only valid for the specified target:

 ```Makefile
 prog : CFLAGS = -g